achariam/achariam.github.com/red-dot.md

 ***

 [^1]: Technically the 38mm 18-Karat Yellow Gold Apple Watch Edition was the first instance of a red crown cap.
+[^2]: The more expensive steel and edition watches always have this cap while the cheaper aluminum models do not.
+This rules out the idea that there is a functional benefit to having it in place.
+I initially thought it had something to do with an antenna—it does not.
+The antenna is built into the screen.